Skip to content

 Tests pypi license

-Pokie is an REST web framework built on top of Flask, Rick and Rick-db libraries, following three-layer and clean architecture design principles.
+Pokie is a REST web framework built on top of Flask, Rick and Rick-db libraries, following three-layer and clean architecture design principles.

 It features an object-oriented design, borrowing from common patterns found in other languages, such as dependency injection, service location, factories and object composition.
 It also offers the following functionality: